erbirindersingh/GIT-Workshop/README.md

 Open GitHub Desktop and select all the changes you've made.
 You can select a few lines or the entire file.
 Give your commit a message that describes what you've changed.
 After that click **Commit to master**.
 After that click **Publish branche**.

 ## 4.0 View everyone's changes
-When everyone is done with commiting and pushing their changes, click on **Fetch origin** and watch how all your changes come together in one project.
+When everyone is done with commiting and pushing their changes, click on **Fetch origin** after that click **Pull origin** and watch how all your changes come together in one project.